+Missing a payment indicates you might be in a debt spiral.
 It depends on how many days were missed.
 For example, if you have a credit card and the statement’s minimum payment is $100, due on March 25, and you pay it on March 26, – there’s likely no issue.
 If you are 30, 60, 90 or 120 days late – watch out.
 These are really late payments and can significantly drop your score, almost overnight.
 Then, it can take many months, and perhaps years for your credit score to recover from such an incident.
 So, be sure to make (at the very least) your minimum payments on time!

 Final Thoughts About Your Credit Score